5 ways ELDs will help your fleet

-From safety to savings, Canada's impending ELD rule is going to bring big benefits to the trucking industry
+From safety to savings, Canada's impending ELD rule is bringing big benefits to the trucking industry

-Change happens in every industry, and commercial trucking is no exception: As of June 12, 2021, all drivers of commercial motor vehicles (CMVs) currently required to keep paper logbooks in Canada will need to employ third-party certified electronic logging devices (ELD) to remain compliant with Transport Canada rules.
+Change happens in every industry, and commercial trucking is no exception: All drivers of commercial motor vehicles (CMVs) currently required to keep paper logbooks in Canada need to employ third-party certified* electronic logging devices (ELD) to remain compliant with Transport Canada rules.

-This won't come as a surprise to operators of CMVs.
-Similar rules have been in place south of the border for some time, and Transport Minister Marc Garneau announced the coming implementation of a made-in-Canada regulation nearly two years ago.
+Similar rules have been in place south of the border for some time, and Transport Minister Marc Garneau announced the coming implementation of a made-in-Canada regulation years ago.

 … ELDs actually take the work out of capturing the use of vehicles.